QR5.3.3 Matter Trembles

 According to quantum theory, a point of matter doesn’t sit at a fixed point but trembles about its quantum distribution.
 Schrödinger deduced this quantum fuzziness from the Dirac equation and he called it zitterbewegung.
 Point matter is then indeed at a point but not always the same one, like a dot constantly redrawn by a painter whose hand trembles, so it appears as a fuzzy patch.

-Light advances every quantum cycle at about 1043 times a second so it moves about 300 million meters in a second.
+Light advances every quantum cycle, at about 1043 times a second, so it travels about 300 million meters in a second.
 If matter moved like this, rockets could go to the moon in about a second, but it can’t.
 Matter restarts as often as light moves but can’t teleport every time, or it would have no life, so matter trembles slower than light moves.
+Yet atoms still constantly jiggle about at a fantastic rate, so why don’t they move as light does?
+The answer lies in their quantum distribution.
+If it is symmetric, or equal in every direction, these tiny movements cancel out, so quantum trembling itself doesn’t make matter move.